Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 The Exodus narrative documents each stage of the journey from Egypt to Mount Sinai, through the 40 years of wilderness wanderings, all the way to the conquest of the promised land by Joshua.
 Some interpretations of these locations have led to the conclusion that Mount Sinai is in Egypt’s Peninsula, but an Arabian location for Mount Sinai is certainly plausible and much more likely if these Biblical locations are mapped out.

-Kadesh was one of the stages of the Exodus journey after the Israelites defied God during the Golden Calf Worship incident and were sentenced to 40 years of wandering the wilderness.
+Kadesh was one of the stages of the Exodus journey just before and after the Israelites defied God's command to take the Promised Land the first time they encountered it.
+They were subsequently sentenced to 40 years of wandering the wilderness.

 Deuteronomy 1:2 states that Kadesh was an eleven-day journey from Mount Sinai by the way of Mount Seir.
 Many Bible maps place Kadesh at what is currently Tell el-Qudeirat.